Financial Policies

 University endowments funded by donors must be managed with the highest level of stewardship, to assure that the University can provide detail on how funds were managed and expended in compliance with the Guideline Agreement set by the donor.
 Guideline Agreements are established by the donors and become a legal contract with the University, which dictates how the University may use the funds generated by an endowment.
 The individuals responsible for the management of endowments for the unit must assure that the spending from the account meets the Guideline Agreements set by the donors, including selection of recipients for scholarships and other awards.

 While the emphasis should be on encouraging unrestricted gifts to the institution, donors may restrict the purpose for which an outright gift (via Endowment or NAFA Guideline Agreements) will be used or how a planned gift will eventually be used (via Statement of Donor Intent) by the University.
-Any such restrictions must be agreed upon at the time the gift is established and must be fully documented in writing in the Guideline Agreement.
+Any such restrictions must be agreed upon when the gift is established and fully documented in writing in the Guideline Agreement.
 Provisions are included in all Guideline Agreements, Statements of Donor of Intent, and gift agreements to modify the restrictions included therein should it be determined by the University at some future date that the purpose for the gift can no longer be fulfilled.

-FUNDING OPTIONS:
+FUNDING OPTIONS

 The University has established six (6) funding options: Outright Gift; Pledge Commitment; Early Activation of a Pledge Commitment; Future Funding; Early Activation of Future Funding; and Named Annually Funded Accounts.
 Not every funding option is available for every account purpose.
-See Procedure CR2012 Endowment Stewardship for eligible funding options, minimum requirements for accounts, and purpose requirements.
+See Procedure FN2012 Endowment Spending Stewardship for eligible funding options, minimum requirements for accounts, and purpose requirements.

-TYPES OF ENDOWED ACCOUNTS:
+TYPES OF ENDOWED ACCOUNTS

-True Endowments:
+True Endowments

 For true endowments, donors stipulate that the principal or corpus should be invested to generate income, and the corpus is intended to be held in perpetuity.
 The University’s Board of Trustees has designated the Office of University Development to accept all new true endowments that benefit the University.
+University principal matching contributions (from institutional reserves) used to entice donor endowed gifts are to be included alongside the donor contributions – in restricted funds – rather than as accompanying quasi-endowment funds.
+Matching contributions that include any restricted University money (central or unit) must be approved by the Senior Vice President Finance and Business/Treasurer.

-Accepting Corporate Matching Gifts for Endowments:
+Accepting Corporate Matching Gifts for Endowments

 1. The endowment has met the minimum required and the endowment is then activated;